dapqa/svdistic/README.md

 update `types.h` to match your `N_USER`, `N_EXAMPLE`, `N_PRODUCT`
 and specify hyperparameters.
 Then, run `./svd -validation` or `./svdpp -validation`.
 The RMSE will be streamed to stdout.

-## Todo
-* Complete TimeSVD++ implementation.
-* Add proper error messages, rather than allowing program to naturally fail.
-* Bundle into Python package & make hyperparameters togglable.
-* Dockerize this C++ library for easier distribution.

-## Tests
-We currently offer 3 sets of unit tests: one for SVD logic, SVD++ logic, and utilities logic.
-To run the test suite, replace `types.h` with `test_types.h`.
-Build with `make all` and run `./test_svd` and `./test_svdpp`.